- U.S./China Film Symposium

 April 2, 2012

-Vanessa Fong, Associate Professor in the Graduate School of Education at Harvard University, gives an invited talk on citizenship issues faced by transnational Chinese students in the developed world.
+Vanessa Fong, Associate Professor in the Graduate School of Education at Harvard University, was invited to talk about citizenship issues faced by transnational Chinese students in the developed world.
 The lecture is co-sponsored by W&M Confucius Institute and the Asia and Middle East Studies program (AMES).

 - Lecture "Shanghai Expo and China's private Enterprises"